jdelaporte/vault-demo/dynamic_db.md

 ## Extra Credit: Secure Postgresql Root Password
 https://developer.hashicorp.com/vault/tutorials/db-credentials/database-root-rotation

-Rotate the root credential easily with the `rotate-root` Vault path.
-Use the same secrets engine endpoint (eg; postgresql).

 The admin/root user's password will no longer be retrievable.
+Vault will cache and rotate it, but not return it for external use.

 Be sure to create a different superuser in the db and set it up in the Vault config for the database endpoint *first*.
+You may need to take steps like the following.

 From stack overflow (https://stackoverflow.com/a/53849271):

     Transfer ownership of the database and all schemas and objects in it to the new user.